Laser written waveguides to the sample edge

-The difficulty of writing waveguides near a sample edge is illustrated in Figure 1(a), with a transverse writing scheme the axis of the written waveguide is perpendicular to the optic axis of the fabrication laser.
+The difficulty of writing waveguides near a sample edge is illustrated in Fig. 1(a).
 Near the sample edge, rays of light from the fabrication laser are refracted by both the top and side surfaces of the substrate, which leads to a spatial and temporal splitting of the focus formed from the rays incident on each face~\cite{salter2012}.
-This edge aberration reduces the pulse energy at the primary focus (resulting from rays incident on the top surface), leading to a reduction in fabrication efficiency and causes the waveguide to terminate before it nears the edge of the sample.
-The variation in focal intensity as a function of the gap $g$ from the sample edge is explored in Fig 1b for different depths $d$ and focusing numerical aperture (NA).
-It is considered that only the rays incident on the top surface contribute to the focal intensity $I$, and that the chord in the pupil plane separating the top and side rays is given by~\cite{salter2012}:
+This edge aberration reduces the pulse energy at the primary focus (resulting from rays incident on the top surface), causing the waveguide to terminate before it nears the edge of the sample.
+The variation in focal intensity as a function of the gap $g$ from the sample edge is explored in Fig 1(b) for different depths $d$ and focusing numerical aperture (NA).
+It is considered that only the rays incident on the top surface contribute to the focal intensity $I$, and that the boundary in the pupil plane separating the top and side rays is given by~\cite{salter2012}: